November 9th, 2025

 Add to the senses

-Contribute to the soundtrack.
-Send a song or an album for us to listen to.
+• Contribute to the soundtrack.
+Send a song or album for me to listen to.

 Release with me

-Tell me what you are releasing.
-Text me what you are pouring into the bowl.
-Or send me a photo of water!
+• Offer water or tell me what you'd like to release.
+Text me what you'd like me pour into the bowl for you.
+Or send me a photo of water.
 Or some other representation of what you would like to release.
-I will pour in some water for you.
+I will pour out a prayer

 Walk together to offer our waters to the creek